JS Bug! Please Reload!

 Instead of an image, you can put a text paragraph of any length in the data cell.

-Cell length will grow to accomodate length of paragraph.
+Cell length will grow to accommodate length of paragraph.

 The code for the table above:

-HEIGHT: - With width establshed, the height will grow to accomodate the length of the text.
+- With width established, the height will grow to accommodate the length of the text.

-Add to the table tag: cellpaddng="10" - or whatever size space you'd like.
+- Add to the table tag: cellpadding="10" - or whatever size space you'd like.

-To put a margin around our text paragraph, the table below uses the cellpadding attribute:
+So our text paragraph isn't jammed up against the border, the table below uses the cellpadding attribute:

 So play around with this simple table format, changing each of the above attributes in turn until you understand what effect each will give you.
 You have one row with one data cell in it.
 When you think you understand this, we'll proceed to adding more data cells in the same row.